- SkillCat Team

 Let’s look at a video to get a brief summary of the state changes within the different components of the refrigeration cycle.

-In the evaporator, refrigerant absorbs heat from the indoor air.
+In the evaporator, the refrigerant absorbs heat from the indoor air.
 This heat increases the temperature of the refrigerant until it boils.
-Heat from the indoor air raises the refrigerant temperature past its boiling point, making it a superheated vapor.
+The heat from the indoor air raises the refrigerant temperature past its boiling point, making it a superheated vapor.

 Refrigerant changes from liquid to vapor here, so the evaporator contains both liquid and vapor.

-In the compressor, refrigerant is fully vapor.
+In the compressor, refrigerant completely vapors.
 Because the compressor increases the pressure of the refrigerant vapor, it increases in temperature but stays as a vapor.
+Recall that for a fixed volume, as pressure increases, temperature increases.

 In the metering device, refrigerant is fully liquid as it changes from high to low pressure liquid.
 It passes back to the evaporator and repeats the process.

-This chart summarizes the states of refrigerant in each component of the refrigeration cycle.
+This chart summarizes the states of refrigerants in each component of the refrigeration cycle.

 2. Pressure Changes